FredOleary/VideoBiometrics/server/README.md

 # Server

-Server is and Express node appliction that persists biometric data sent by the VideoBiometrics **collector** application.
+Server is an Express node appliction that persists biometric data sent by the VideoBiometrics **collector** application.
 Additionally **server** hosts the **webclient** application that graphically displays biometric data.

 Note that as proof-of-concept application, **server** is missing features that would be required in production such as authentication and encryption

-##Pre-requisites
+## Pre-requisites
 1) Node. **Server** is Node application and requires Node version 10.16.0, (or later).
 It is recommended that the node version manager
 **nvm** is used.
 2) MySql. **Server** uses a MySql database to persist the biometric data
 3) A schema in the database, named **video_biometrics**

-##Installation steps
+## Installation steps
 1) Copy the config_sample.json file to config.json and complete the database credentials

     `VideoBiometrics/server/config $ cp config_sample.json config.json`